Skip to main content

 File — Box: 59, Folder: 3

-Scope and Contents Taken south of Seattle House Yard, looking directly into downtown Seattle.
+Scope and Contents From the File: Taken south of Seattle House Yard, looking directly into downtown Seattle.
 Track to extreme right is used by Great Northern crews in switching in the yard, and also for set out and pick up of cars being transferred to and from the Interbay Yard.
 Track shown in the center of the picture is Northern Pacific westbound mainline track, which curves to the right of the picture and runs into King Street Station.
 Other tracks to the left are Northern Pacific eastbound main line, an Northern Pacific...

 Dates: 1960